 There is no denying that it is hard to let go of control and trust that everything will work out the way you want it to when you're no longer hands-on and in the middle of every part of your business.
 But letting go it a necessary part of delegation.

-In order to delegate effectively, you need to think like a delegator and that often requires a change in your "I can do it all" mindset.
+To delegate effectively, you need to think like a delegator, and that often requires a change in your "I can do it all" mindset.
 This article provides some powerful tips for adopting a delegation mindset.

 03What Not to Do When Delegating